A Residual Bootstrap for Conditional Value-at-Risk: Estimation

-where $\Phi$ is the standard normal cdf.
-However, with the exception of perhaps some experimental settings, researchers rarely have a replicate, independent of the original series, at hand.
-An asymptotic justification for the interval on the basis of a single sample is given in \cite{beutner2017justification}.
-Nevertheless, the interval in \eqref{eq:4.3.10} may perform rather poorly since the density estimation appears sensitive regarding the choice of bandwidth (see \citeauthor{gao2008estimation}, \citeyear{gao2008estimation}, Section 4).
+Although the interval in \eqref{eq:4.3.10} is, as just outlined, well-justified, it may perform poorly since the density estimation appears rather sensitive regarding the choice of bandwidth (see \citeauthor{gao2008estimation}, \citeyear{gao2008estimation}, Section 4).
 Bootstrap methods offer an alternative way to quantify the uncertainty around the estimators.